Johns Hopkins School of Nursing logo

 • Enhanced bedside nursing education and training

-• Opportunities to explore global and community health, research, quality and safety, and specialty practices
+• Opportunities to explore global and community health, research, quality and safety, policy, and specialty practices

 • Tools to advance into a leadership role or continue on toward a doctoral degree